 Ascending the marble staircase, visitors enter the spacious ballroom: a perfect space for larger gatherings.
-Finally, the cherry on top of this magnificent pie, is a grand theater, where the carpet is blood red, the ceilings are soaring, and the style is an homage to ancient Egypt.
-The building is a marvel of construction and true slice of Americana.
+Finally, the cherry on top of this magnificent pie is found at the top of the Rite: the grand theater, where the carpet is blood red, the ceilings are soaring, and the styling is an homage to ancient Egypt.

 After more than a century of secrecy, the Scottish Rite has been available to the public for celebrations of life and achievement; of art and music and film; for fundraising, meditation, and yoga.
 For those who are bold, or romantic, or a little quirky welcome!
 Your space is here.